Looking for the best things to do in Lauterbrunnen?

 If you are a thrill-seeker looking for the ultimate experience and the best views of the valley then this activity is one of the best things to do in Lauterbrunnen!

 The experience will cost you around $190 and can be booked online in advance.
-The experience lasts for around 1 hour and 30 minutes where you can expect to take in all of the aerial views of breathtaking Lauterbrunnen.
+The experience lasts for around 1 hour and 30 minutes, boasting aerial views of the valley beneath you.

 CHECK PRICES → PARAGLIDING IN LAUTERBRUNNEN